sebw/AAP2-ServiceNow/README.md

 ## Compatibility

-This has been tested with AAP 2.2 and ServiceNow release "Tokyo.
+This has been tested with AAP 2.2 and ServiceNow release "Tokyo".

 ## Prepare AAP